FW x HACHETTE AUSTRALIA

 The FW x Hachette Book Club is curated by the Future Women team and hosted by Jamila Rizvi and Astrid Edwards.

-We gather together online on the last Friday of the month at midday to discuss, dissect, debate and delight in the title we’ve been reading.
+We gather together online to discuss, dissect, debate and delight in the title we’ve been reading.

 From romantic tales to political turmoil, from identity and ideals to relationships and rescues, we discuss books that are making headlines and best seller lists.

 1. Get your hands on a copy of the book and read it!

 2. Participate in the discussion in the private Future Women Member-Only Facebook Group.